daleconboy/endor-labs/README.md

 #### [src/TodoComponent](./src/TodoComponent/)

-Houses two components — the primary higher-level component that is responsible for laying out all of the App's major UI pieces and handing the interactions.
+Houses two components — the primary higher-level component that is responsible for laying out all of the App's major UI pieces and handling the interactions.
 And the other component acts as an interstitial delegate to manage the `Loading...` state.

 #### [src/TodoList](./src/TodoList/)